 People who come to you, a tax return preparer, expect you to know the tax law and prepare an accurate return.
 Also, if you are paid and prepare EITC claims, you must meet EITC due diligence requirements.
-If the IRS examines your client's return and denies all or a part of EITC, your client: (19)
+If the IRS examines your client's return and denies all or a part of EITC, your client: (18)

-- Must pay back the amount in error with interest. - May need to file the Form 8862 Information to Claim Earned Income Tax Credit after Disallowance. - May be banned from claiming EITC for the next two years if the IRS finds the error is because of reckless or intentional disregard of the rules. - May be banned from claiming EITC for the next ten years if the IRS finds the error is because of fraud.
+- > Must pay back the amount in error with interest. - > May need to file the Form 8862 Information to Claim Earned Income Tax Credit after Disallowance. - May be banned from claiming EITC for the next two years if the IRS finds the error is because of reckless or intentional disregard of the rules. - May be banned from claiming EITC for the next ten years if the IRS finds the error is because of fraud.

-In 2019, if the IRS examines the EITC claims you prepared and finds you did not meet all four due diligence requirements, you can get: (19)
+For returns filed in calendar year 2025, if the IRS examines the EITC claims you prepared and finds you did not meet all four due diligence requirements, you can get: (18)

-- A \$530 penalty for each failure to comply with EITC due diligence requirements.
-The penalty amounts are covered in IRC Section 6695(g). - A minimum penalty of \$1,000 if you prepare a client return and IRS finds any part of the amount of taxes owed is due to an unreasonable position (For reference see IRC Section 6694(a)). - A minimum penalty of \$5,000 if you prepare a client return and IRS finds any part of the amount of taxes owed is due to your reckless or intentional disregard of rules or regulations (For reference see IRC Section 6694(b)).
+- ➤ A \$635 penalty for each failure to comply with EITC due diligence requirements.
+The penalty amounts are covered in IRC Section 6695(g).
+(The IRS adjusted the penalty for taxable year returns beginning in 2015 for cost of living.) - A minimum penalty of \$1,000 if you prepare a client return and IRS finds any part of the amount of taxes owed is due to an unreasonable position (For reference see IRC Section 6694(a)). - A minimum penalty of \$5,000 if you prepare a client return and IRS finds any part of the amount of taxes owed is due to your reckless or intentional disregard of rules or regulations (For reference see IRC Section 6694(b)).

 The IRS can also penalize an employer or employing firm if an employee fails to comply with the EITC due diligence requirements.

-However, there are only specific circumstances when an employer is subject to the due diligence penalty: (20)
+However, there are only specific circumstances when an employer is subject to the due diligence penalty: (19)

-- Management participated in or, prior to the time the return was filed, knew of the failure to comply with the due diligence requirements. - The firm failed to establish reasonable and appropriate procedures to ensure compliance with the due diligence requirements. - The firm establishes appropriate compliance procedures but disregards those procedures through willfulness, recklessness, or gross indifference, including ignoring facts that would lead a person of reasonable prudence and competence to investigate or figure out the employee was not complying.
+- Management participated in or, prior to the time the return was filed, knew of the failure to comply with the due diligence requirements. - > The firm failed to establish reasonable and appropriate procedures to ensure compliance with the due diligence requirements. - The firm establishes appropriate compliance procedures but disregards those procedures through willfulness, recklessness, or gross indifference, including ignoring facts that would lead a person of reasonable prudence and competence to investigate or figure out the employee was not complying.